 Excused absences include documented illness, deaths in the family and other documented crises, call to active military duty or jury duty, religious holy days, and official University activities.
 These absences will be accommodated in a way that does not arbitrarily penalize students who have a valid excuse.
 Consideration will also be given to students whose dependent children experience serious illness.

 This course is S/U - see bylaws section 4.4.
-Grades that will be given are, S or U. Regular lack of preparation and/or multiple unexcused absences will result in a grade of U. You will be evaluated on primarily on your voir dire exercises (25% each).
-Also, your written submission (Jury Questionnaire) (10%) and your overall class participation (15%) will count.
+Grades that will be given are, S or U. Regular lack of preparation and/or multiple unexcused absences will result in a grade of U. You will be evaluated primarily on your voir dire exercises (20% each), and your essay (25%).
+Also, your Jury Questionnaire (5%) and your overall class participation (10%) will count.

 Book Awards will only be earned by those who are consistently prepared, who understand the assignments, and who perform the best.
 Questions about what is expected are more than appropriate.
 “Dumb questions beat the heck out of dumb mistakes”!
 Ask if there are doubts.